canonical/design.ubuntu.com/apps/building-blocks/header/index.md

 <ul>
 <li><strong>Actions </strong>on the right</li>
 </ul>
-<p>The action area can include actions such as settings, search, views, or an action drawer for when there’s no room to place further actions.</p>
+<p>The action area can include actions such as settings, search, views, or an action drawer for when there&#8217;s no room to place further actions.</p>
 </div>
 <div class="ten-col box-grey vertical-align vertical-align--image-left">
 <p><img class="vertical-align__image" src="https://assets.ubuntu.com/v1/e9f11635-information-link.png" alt="" width="32" height="32" /></p>
 <div class="vertical-align__content">
-<p>Don’t use a navigation drawer and an action drawer at the same time, because users are unlikely to distinguish between them.</p>
+<p>Don&#8217;t use a navigation drawer and an action drawer at the same time, because users are unlikely to distinguish between them.</p>
 </div>
 </div>
 </section>